trampgeek/moodle-qtype_coderunner/Readme.md

    Typically the whole table is coloured red if any tests fail or green if all tests pass.

 The above description is somewhat simplified.

-Firstly, it ignores the existence of the "combinator template", which combines all the test cases into a single executable program.
-The per-test template is used only if there is no combinator template or if each test case has its own standard input stream or if an exception occurs during execution of the combined program.
+Firstly, it is not necessary to run a different job in the sandbox for each test case.
+Instead, all tests can be combined into a single executable program.
+This is achieved by use of what is known as a "combinator template" rather than the simpler "per-test template" described above.
+Combinator templates are useful with questions of the *write-a-function* or *write-a-class* variety.
+They are not often used with *write-a-program* questions, which are usually tested with different standard inputs, so multiple execution runs are required.
+Furthermore, even with write-a-function questions, CodeRunner will revert to running tests one-at-a-time if the full combinator template run gives some form of runtime error, in order that students can be presented with all test results up until the one that failed.

-This will all be explained later, in the section on templates.
+Combinator templates are explained in the *Templates* section.

-Secondly, there are several more-advanced features that are ignored by the above, such as special customised grading templates, which generate an executable program that does the grading of the student code as well.
+Secondly, the above description of the grading process ignores *template graders*, which do grading as well as testing.
+These support more advanced testing strategies, such as running thousands of tests or awarding marks in more complex ways than either "all-or-nothing" or linear summation of individual test marks.

-A per-test-case template grader can be used to define each row of the result table, or a combinator template grader can be used to defines the entire result table.
+A per-test-case template grader can be used to define each row of the result table, or a combinator template grader can be used to defines the entire feedback panel, with or without a result table.
 See the section on grading templates for more information.

 ## Question types